GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Casting Time**: 4 actions

-**Effect**: You cast spores out 6 yards fromyourself in all directions and an additional cone of 10 yards.
+**Effect**: You cast spores out 6 yards from yourself in all directions and an additional cone of 10 yards.
 Each creature afflicted by the spores must succeed a [Fort] save or suffer disadvantage on all Attack rolls, [Body] checks/saves, [Fort] checks/saves, and counterspell checks until the end of the next round.
 A critical failure causes the creature to lose a hitpoint.
 You have a percentage chance of recovering a hitpoint based on the save result of each creature.
 * Critical success = +0
 * Success = +1
 * Failure = +3
 * Critical Failure = +7
-A creature must have remaining hitpoints to contribute to the perntage chance of you recovering a hitpoint.
+A creature must have remaining hitpoints to contribute to the percentage chance of you recovering a hitpoint.

 **At Higher Tiers**: When cast at 6th tier or greater, for each tier beyond minimum, you may choose to either increase the range of the cone by 3 yards or the range effect stretching out from yourself by 2 yards.